 Editor's Note: List conclusions that have been agreed during the course of the work item activities.
 This should also capture the guiding principles and documentation approach for creating CRs to normative specifications within the responsibility of SA2.

+Conclusion: it is proposed for Key Issue #1 that the UE provides the network assigned DCN Type to the RAN Node as an assistance information for assisting the Dedicated CN selection.